DATA-BACKED GUIDE · UPDATED JULY 2026

 How much does a clutch replacement cost in the UK?

 A clutch is one of those repairs that makes people wince, not because the part is dear but because getting to it takes hours of labour.
 On most cars the gearbox has to come off to reach the clutch, which is why the bill lands where it does.
-The real prices below are what drivers actually paid, and the gap between a dealer and an independent is a big one.
+The real prices on this page are what drivers actually paid, and the gap between a dealer and an independent garage is a big one.

 The quick version